 - In chapter XV, Machiavelli suggests that he is going to avoid an idealistic account of leadership and instead be realistic.
-Why does he claim to want to do this? - According to Machiavelli, what is the ultimate criterion for pragmatic and prudent leadership?
-In other words, what principle or standard should a leader should use when deciding whether to act according to moral virtue or according to vice?
-(Hint: Machiavelli presents the criterion and its rationale in the final paragraph of Chapter XV.) - When it comes to Machiavelli's pragmatic virtues for leadership, should a leader be . . . - (A) Generous or miserly (Chapter XVI)? - (B) Merciful or cruel (Chapter XVII)? - (c) Loved or feared (Chapter XVII)? - (D) Trustworthy or treacherous (Chapter XVIII)?
+Why does he claim to want to do this? - According to Machiavelli, what principle or standard should a leader should use when deciding whether to act according to moral virtue or according to vice?
+I will call this Machiavelli's ultimate criterion for pragmatic and prudent leadership.
+(Hint: Machiavelli presents this criterion and its rationale in the final paragraph of Chapter XV.) - When it comes to Machiavelli's pragmatic virtues for leadership, should a leader be . . . - · Generous or miserly (Chapter XVI)? - Merciful or cruel (Chapter XVII)? - · Loved or feared (Chapter XVII)? - Trustworthy or treacherous (Chapter XVIII)?